tejashah88/mathquiver/docs/algorithms/extract-equation-parts.md

 This algorithm separates a LaTeX equation based on its function declaration, formula body, and domain limits using an **AST-based hybrid approach**.
 It looks for the general form of `f(x) = ... , x < ...` and splits between the function declaration (before first `=`) and the limit definition (after first top-level `,`).

-**Key Innovation**: Uses the `unified-latex` Abstract Syntax Tree (AST) for structural analysis while extracting substrings from the original input to preserve exact formatting and whitespace.
+Uses the `unified-latex` Abstract Syntax Tree (AST) for structural analysis while extracting substrings from the original input to preserve exact formatting and whitespace.

 **Typical Use Case**:
 ```